FAST & FREE SHIPPING

 • Place the plant in the new growing medium and adjust environmental factors like light and humidity as needed.

-If environmental factors are causing plant decline, you might consider drastically altering the plant’s surroundings.
-This method involves changing light, humidity, or temperature conditions to see if the plant responds positively.
+If environmental factors are causing plant decline, consider drastically altering the plant’s surroundings.
+This involves changing light, humidity, or temperature conditions to see if the plant responds positively.

-• Risks: Drastic changes in environment can shock the plant, so gradual adjustments are recommended.
+• Risks: Drastic changes can shock the plant, so gradual adjustments are recommended.

 • Steps: